trivnguyen/tri-nguyen-web/content/home/personal.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 100  # Order that this section will appear.

-title = "Projects"
+title = "Personal"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "project"
+  page_type = "personal"

   # Filter toolbar (optional).
   # Add or remove as many filters (`[[content.filter_button]]` instances) as you like.